dansandu/glyph/README.md

 # Glyph
 A simple C++ implementation of a CLR(1) parser (canonical left to right parser with one lookahead terminal).
 ## Building and deploying the project
-We'll use praline to build and deploy the project.
-You can get it from [here](https://github.com/dansandu/praline).
-Next, clone the repository to a desired directory and run the following command inside the terminal:
+The project uses praline to build and deploy the project.
+Praline can be downloaded from [here](https://github.com/dansandu/praline).
+Once cloned, the project can be built and deployed using the following console command:
 ```
 praline.py deploy
 ```
-This will build and deploy the glyph artifact to your repository.
-You can now use this artifact in any praline project.
+This will build and deploy the glyph artifact to the repository making it available to other projects.
 ## Simple symbolic calculator
-Create a new directory `calculator` in your favorite workspace directory and create a `Pralinefile` inside it with the following contents:
+The following is a simple symbolic calculator application.
+The project is a directory named `calculator` with a file inside it named `Pralinefile` that has the following contents:
 ```yaml
 organization: foobar
 artifact: calculator